Kimserey/BlogArchive/20160830_bring_internationalization_websharper.md

 });
 ```

-We also defined special jquery attributes `data-translate-date`, `data-translate-date-format`, `data-translate-numeric`, `data-translate-numeric-format`, which will hold original values for date and number and we use those attributes to access the elements using jquery.
+We also defined special jquery attributes which hold original values and format and we use those attributes to access the elements using jquery.

-Next instead of having to remember to add the specifix tags, we can create a template for the localized fields.
+    - `data-translate-date`
+    - `data-translate-numeric`
+    - `data-translate-format`

+Now that we are done with the process in JS, let's see how we can bind it with WebSharper to make it available in F#.

 ## 2. WebSharper bindings to work with F#

-We have defined a good process in JS to translate our text dates and numbers.
+We have defined a good process in JS to translate our text, dates and numbers.
 Now we need to provide the translations.
 We will do that from WebSharper.
 The benefit for doing this in F# is that we can build a __typesafe__ model which contains all the translations.
 So let's define the translation model.

 ```